Last week in Meal Planning 101 I shared the simple and time-saving strategies I use to plan out my meals and eat healthy all week.

 The easiest method and one you may already be doing from time to time is doubling or tripling your recipes, enjoying some for dinner, and then storing the rest in the freezer for a later time.
 I use this method frequently when I make soups, stews, casseroles, or quiches.
 With a well-stocked freezer (and pantry) you will always have healthy back-up options and never again have to rely on fast-food or a drive-thru to get dinner on the table.

 Another easy method that you may already be doing is making enough food on one or two nights for planned leftovers.
 That way if you know you have some late nights coming up in the week, you already have leftovers ready to go.
-I use this one quite a bit too.
+I use this one a lot.

 With this option you focus in on certain meals that are more challenging for you to eat healthy because of a lack of time.
 Good examples here might be breakfast when you’re literally running out the door or packing a lunch to take with you to work.
 With these examples you would use batch cooking to get all your breakfasts and/or lunches for the week ready to go at one time.
 Here are a few easy and yummy ideas you could try.